 Screen size: 65-inch | Tuner: Freeview HD | Resolution: 3840 x 2160 | Panel technology: QLED | Smart TV: Tizen | Curved: No | Dimensions: 1450 x 829.3 x 24.9mm (W x H x D)

-Samsung was the first brand to introduce an HDR-compatible screen way back in 2015, but it's not been resting on its haunches ever since.
+Samsung was the first brand to introduce an HDR-compatible screen way back in 2015, but it has not rested on its haunches ever since.

 Outside of an impressive-sounding number this brightness has a real impact on the set's image quality.
 Detail is preserved in even the brightest areas of the image, and colors are exceptionally vivid and bright.
 That means even non-HDR content looks fantastic thanks to Samsung's SDR upscaling technology.

-No TV is perfect, and the Q9F can occasionally suffer from some backlight clouding around bright objects and some settings cause color striping in HDR colors, but in all other respects this is the best television around at the moment.
+No TV is perfect, and the Q9F can occasionally suffer from some backlight clouding around bright objects and some settings cause color striping in HDR colors, but in all other respects this is one of the best televisions you can buy.

 Read the full review: Samsung Q9F QLED TV